pydicom/pydicom/doc/tutorials/filesets.rst

 .. warning::

-    It's strongly recommended that you avoid making changes to a DICOMDIR dataset unless you know what you're doing.
+    It's strongly recommended that you avoid making changes to a DICOMDIR dataset directly unless you know what you're doing.
 Even minor changes may require recalculating the offsets for each directory record.
+Use the :meth:`FileSet.add()<pydicom.fileset.FileSet.add>` and
+    :meth:`FileSet.remove()<pydicom.fileset.FileSet.remove>` methods (see
+    below) instead.

 Let's take a quick look at how some of our records are related.
 The first four items in our *Directory Records Sequence* are: